Shuvo1505/Browser-History-Retrieval/README.md

 - You must have sqlite toolkit for windows (https://www.sqlite.org/download.html)
 - You need to install python (https://www.python.org/downloads/)
 - Browsers must be installed in the default installation directory
+- You need to change sqlite path first.
+Please check the source code of "initiate-fetch-history.bat"

 # Required Python Libraries
 - pandas